 - Check out Shoreditch’s thriving art scene with a street art tour that takes you along new pieces and colourful displays.

-- Stroll through vibrant Brick Lane to taste delicious food on every corner, from Beigel Bake to various curry houses, you won’t leave hungry!
+- Stroll along vibrant Brick Lane to taste delicious food on every corner.
+With Beigel Bake and a number of curry houses, visitors never leave hungry.

-- See what’s happening at Boxpark Shoreditch, the world’s first pop-up shopping mall is home to selected brands in fashion, arts, food and drinks.
+- See what’s happening at Boxpark Shoreditch.
+The world’s first pop-up shopping mall is home to select brands in fashion, art, food and drink.

 Discover more London